 24. Every motion and amendment except where the context otherwise requires must be put into writing.
-It must be signed by the person proposing it and handed to the Secretary.
+It must be signed by the person proposing it and submitted electronically or handed to the Secretary.

 Motions Intended for Consideration at the End of a Meeting